zeetella/node-sample-be-service/README.md

 # node-basics

-clone the repo
+1- Clone the repo

-commands to execute in following order

--> npm install
+2- npm install

-Any one of below
+3- Any one of below

--> npm run start
+ - npm run start
--> node ./index.js
+ - node ./index.js